philipdaquin/friend-recommendation-provision/README.md

 ## Continous Deployment Pipeline
+Stack
+- Argo Cd
+- Image Updater
+- Kubernetes
+- Helm
+- Github

+#### To do:
+- image updater needs to be tested[DONE]
+- nice to haves: use ansible to automate argocd-to-eks deployment to initialise the app
+- modularise each terraform AWS services

 ### Argo CD
 **Manual Installation**: https://argo-cd.readthedocs.io/en/stable/getting_started/
 or initialise Argo CD using Helm with Terraform. /argocd

 [description]

-to do:
-- image updater needs to be tested[DONE]
-- nice to haves: use ansible to automate argocd-to-eks deployment to initialise the app
-- modularise each aws services

 ### Steps to reproduce Main Architecture
 1. Provision infrastructure on Terraform